 How Long is a Statement of Purpose?

-Length typically ranges between 500 and 1,000 words but be sure to follow the guidelines specified by the school.
-Use a standard font such as Times New Roman in a readable size (11 or 12 points).
-Double-space your essay and use normal margins.
+Length typically ranges between 500 and 1,000 words, but be sure to follow the guidelines specified by the school.2 Use a standard font such as Times New Roman in a readable size, 11 or 12 points.
+Double-space your statement of purpose grad school essay and use normal margins.

-- Read the instructions: This may seem obvious, but after filling out several applications, some students begin to skip over vital information.
-Different programs have different prompts and requirements, so make sure to thoroughly read the instructions before you begin.
+- Read the instructions: This may seem obvious, but after completing several applications, some students skip over vital information.
+Different programs have different prompts and requirements, so thoroughly read the instructions before you begin your statement of purpose for graduate school.

-- Research the program: Learn everything you can about the particular program you’re applying to.
-Referencing unique attributes of the school and program will leave a more lasting impression and will show the admissions officer that you have done your homework.
+- Research the program: Learn everything you can about the program you are applying to.
+In your statement of purpose, reference unique attributes of the school and program to leave a more lasting impression and show the admissions officer that you have done your homework.

-- Know your audience: Remember that you’re writing to a university admissions officer—not judges in a creative writing contest.
+- Know your audience: Remember that you are writing to a university admissions officer—not judges in a creative writing contest.
 They are not looking for an extensive or artistically innovative story.
-They are expecting a clear, well-structured essay.
+They are expecting a clear, well-structured statement of purpose graduate school essay.

-- Choose your angle: The purpose of your statement is to present your personal story to the admissions committees.
+- Choose your angle: The objective of your statement of purpose for graduate school is to present your personal story to the admissions committees.
 It should not be generic or cliché.
 How have you overcome challenges in your life?
 What did you learn that could apply to succeeding in graduate school?

-- Outline what you will bring to the program: Focus on the life experiences and personal qualities that make you unique.
+- Outline what you will bring to the program: Focus on the life experiences and personal qualities that make you unique in your statement of purpose.
 What talents and perspectives will you bring to their program and graduate student community?
 In which ways do you stand out from your peers?
 Which campus organizations do you plan to get involved in?

-- Discuss what you studied in undergrad: Mention what you studied in your undergraduate program.
+- Discuss what you studied in college: Mention what you studied in your undergraduate program.
 What courses did you find most exciting?
-Discuss how you will build on that knowledge in graduate school.
+Describe how you will build on that knowledge in graduate school.

-- Ask for feedback: Once you’re done with your first draft, ask people you respect to review your essay.
-Consider family members, professors, or other mentors who can provide a unique perspective on how your statement conveys your skills and passion.
+- Ask for feedback: Once you are done with your first draft, ask people you respect to review your essay.
+Consider family members, professors or other mentors who can provide a unique perspective on how your statement of purpose for grad school conveys your skills and passion.

 Nursing

-If you are applying to a graduate nursing program, your graduate school statement should provide insight into your passion for nursing, perhaps illustrated by an anecdote from your career.
-Highlight what attracts you to this particular program and why.
-Make sure to discuss which field of nursing you are currently working in and how earning your graduate degree in nursing would further your long-term career goal.
-List your academic background and accolades, any relevant paid or volunteer experience, and the individual characteristics that would make you a valuable addition to their program.
+If you are applying to a graduate nursing program, your statement of purpose should provide insight into your passion for nursing, perhaps illustrated by an anecdote from your career.3 Highlight what attracts you to this particular program and why.
+Make sure to discuss which area of nursing you are currently working in and how earning your graduate degree in nursing would further your long-term career goals.
+When thinking about how to write a statement of purpose, list your academic background and accolades, any relevant paid or volunteer experience and the individual characteristics that would make you a valuable addition to their program.

-When writing a personal statement for an occupational therapy program, begin by showing your enthusiasm for the profession.
-Demonstrate your knowledge of what occupational therapy is and how it helps patients live to their fullest potential.
-Make sure to include any relevant work experience or volunteer experience as well as your educational background and academic interests, as these are common interview questions.
+When figuring out how to write a statement of purpose for an occupational therapy program, start by showing your enthusiasm for the profession.4 Demonstrate your knowledge of what occupational therapy is and how it helps patients live to their fullest potential.
+Include any relevant work experience or volunteer experience, as well as your educational background and academic interests, as these are common interview questions.
 You might explore the moment you realized you wanted to be an occupational therapist—or discuss why it’s so important for patients to improve their function in daily occupations.

-To write a personal statement for a physical therapy program, make sure to write sincerely and passionately.
-You could start by choosing an experience that motivated you to pursue the profession.
-How did this experience shape you and your future goals as a physical therapist?
-Be sure to mention your academic background and work experience.
-Consider also discussing:
+To write a personal statement for a physical therapy program, write sincerely and passionately.
+You could start by choosing an experience that motivated you to pursue the profession.5 How did this experience shape you and your future goals as a physical therapist?
+Mention your academic background and work experience since questions may arise about these topics during your PT school interview.
+As you write a statement of purpose, you can discuss:

 - An experience you had with a person who has an injury or disability